Amal Acharjee

 Amal Acharjee is an Indian politician from the state of West Bengal.
-He is a member of All India Trinamool Congress representing the Itahar (Vidhan Sabha constituency) in the West Bengal Legislative Assembly for two terms.
+He is a member of Indian National Congress representing the Itahar (Vidhan Sabha constituency) in the West Bengal Legislative Assembly for two terms.

 Constituency

 He represents the Itahar (Vidhan Sabha constituency) that he won in 2011 defeating Srikumar Mukherjee from the Communist Party of India.

 Political party

 He is from the All India Trinamool Congress.